WilliamLinsley/sp-android-tech-test/README.md

 ## Testing
 Basic unit tests are included for the repository and ViewModel to cover:
-- successful data loading
+- Successful data loading
-- error handling
+- Error handling
-- simple edge cases
+- Simple edge cases

 ## If I had more time
 I would consider adding UI tests, improving error and loading states in the UI, and introducing a separate domain model if the app were to grow beyond a single feature.